-Deepak is the current Chambers Bar UK Family Junior of the Year.
-He is the first barrister in the country to have been nominated for this prestigious award three times.
-He was previously nominated in 2010 and 2014.
+Deepak is one of the leading matrimonial finance juniors in the country.
+He is the current Chambers Bar UK Family Junior of the Year.
+He is the first barrister to have been nominated for this prestigious award three times.

 In 2016, Deepak was awarded Family Barrister of the Year, UK in the Lawyer Monthly Legal Awards.

 Cases of Interest include

 - Gray v Work 3 WLR 535